‘We’re a Niner family’: Valley fans gather to support 49ers

 FRESNO, Calif.
-(KSEE) — Dozens of fans took in all the Super Bowl excitement.
+(KGPE) — Dozens of fans took in all the Super Bowl excitement.

 On Sunday it was all things 49ers in Fresno, from decorations to food, and good company.